-During FY 2019 eight (8) NFs; one (1) SMHRF and nine(9) ICF/IIDs voluntarily closed.
-Seven (7) NFs closed due to financial hardship and one (1) closed due to unknown reason(s).
-One (1) SMHRF closed due to financial hardship.
-Seven (7) ICF/IID converted to a Community Integrated Living Arrangement (CILA); one (1) closed due to financial hardship and one (1) due to other.
+During FY 2020 six (6) NFs and three (3) ICF/IIDs voluntarily closed.
+Six (6) NFs closed due to financial hardship.
+Two (2) ICF/IID converted to a Community Integrated Living Arrangement (CILA) and one closed due to financial hardship.
 All residents were relocated to appropriate settings.
-Three (3) new NFs; no (0) SMHRF and no (0) new ICF/IIDs were enrolled in the medical assistance program during this same period.
+One (1) new NFs; no (0) SMHRF and no (0) new ICF/IIDs were enrolled in the medical assistance program during this same period.